The Great Greenland Roundtrip

 Glacier Lodge Eqi

-Glacier Lodge Eqi consists of 15 cozy cabins, all of which have a terrace with a magnificent view of the Eqi Glacier on the other side of the fjord.
-Next to the cottages, a café has been established where all meals are served.
+Glacier Lodge Eqi consists of cozy cabins and glamping tents, all of which have a terrace with a magnificent view of the Eqi Glacier on the other side of the fjord.
+Next to the cottages and tents, a café has been established where all meals are served.
 Glacier Lodge Eqi is located approximately 80 kilometers north of Ilulissat, and you can only get here by boat.
-You do not share a cabin with anyone other than your fellow travelers, and it is often also possible to book a single cabin.
+You do not share a tent or cabin with anyone other than your fellow travelers, and it is often also possible to book a single cabin.

-The cabins at Glacier Lodge Eqi all consist of one large room.
-Each cabin is furnished with good beds, duvets, pillows, bed linen and towels, a sofa, and chairs with musk oxen hides.
+Each tent is furnished with good beds, duvets, pillows, bed linen and towels, and chairs.

 Glacier Lodge Eqi